numpy/numpy/doc/source/user/basics.broadcasting.rst

 For example, if you have a ``256x256x3`` array of RGB values, and you want to scale each color in the image by a different value, you can multiply the image by a one-dimensional array with 3 values.
-Lining up the sizes of the trailing axes of these arrays according to the broadcast rules, shows that they are compatible::
+Lining up the sizes of the trailing axes of these arrays according to the broadcast rules shows that they are compatible::

   Image  (3d array): 256 x 256 x 3